Florence Cathedral: Interior

 In the back of the middle of the three apses is the altar of Saint Zanobius, first bishop of Florence.
 Its silver shrine, a masterpiece of Ghiberti, contains the urn with his relics.
 The central compartment shows us one of his miracles, the reviving of a dead child.
 Above this shrine is the painting Last Supper by the lesser-known Giovanni Balducci.
 There was also a glass-paste mosaic panel The Bust of Saint Zanobius by the 16th-century miniaturist Monte di Giovanni, but it is now on display in the Museum Opera del Duomo.

-Many decorations date from the 16th-century patronage of the Grand Dukes, such as the pavement in colored marble, attributed to Baccio d'Agnolo and Francesco da Sangallo (1520–26).
+Many decorations date from the 16th-century patronage of the Grand Dukes, such as the pavement in coloured marble, attributed to Baccio d'Agnolo and Francesco da Sangallo (1520–26).
 Some pieces of marble from the façade were used, topside down, in the flooring (as was shown by the restoration of the floor after the 1966 flooding).

 The ceiling of the dome is decorated with a representation of The Last Judgment.
 Originally left whitewashed following its completion it was the Grand Duke Cosimo I de' Medici who decided to have the ceiling of the dome painted.
-This enormous work, 3,600 metres² (38 750 ft²) of painted surface, was started in 1572 by Giorgio Vasari and would not be completed until 1579.
+This enormous work with 3,600 metres² (38 750 ft²) of painted surface was commenced in 1572 by Giorgio Vasari and would not be completed until 1579.
 The upper portion, near the lantern, representing The 24 Elders of Apocalypse was finished by Vasari before his death in 1574.
 Federico Zuccari with the assistance of Bartolomeo Carducci, Domenico Passignano and Stefano Pieri finished the other portions: (from top to bottom) Choirs of Angels; Christ, Mary and Saints; Virtues, Gifts of the Holy Spirit and Beatitudes; and at the bottom of the cupola: Capital Sins and Hell.
 These frescoes are considered Zuccari's greatest work.
 But the quality of the work is uneven because of the input of different artists and the different techniques.
 Vasari had used true fresco, while Zuccari had painted in secco.
 During the restoration work, which ended in 1995, the entire pictorial cycle of The Last Judgment was photographed with specially designed equipment and all the information collected in a catalogue.
 All the restoration information along with reconstructed images of the frescos were stored and managed in the Thesaurus Florentinus computer system.